 In 2015, Wayman was named by the Vancouver Public Library a Vancouver Literary Landmark with a plaque on the city’s Commercial Drive commemorating Wayman’s contribution to Vancouver’s literary heritage based on his championing of work writing in the 1970s and 1980s.
-He is a director of the Calgary Spoken Word Festival Society (board president 2003-2012), and of Nelson, B.C.’s Kootenay Literary Society and its main project, the annual Elephant Literary Mountain Festival, and was a KLS director and member of the EMLF organizing committee (2012-2021).
-He also served on the organizing committee for New Denver’s annual Convergence Writers’ Weekend (2012-2019), and has helped organize literary programming and readings over the years for Nelson’s artist-run Oxygen Art Centre.
+He is a director of the Calgary Spoken Word Festival Society (board president 2003-2012).
+He co-founded Nelson BC’s Kootenay Literary Society and its main project, the annual Elephant Literary Mountain Festival, and was a KLS director and member of the EMLF organizing committee (2012-2021).
+He also served on the organizing committee for the New Denver BC annual Convergence Writers’ Weekend (2012-2019), and has helped organize literary programming and readings over the years for Nelson’s artist-run Oxygen Art Centre.

 Since 1989, Wayman has been the Squire of “Appledore”, his estate in the Selkirk Mountains of southeastern B.C.
 He raises flowers and vegetables, employing various strategies to keep the deer from eating them.
 He likes to bike and cross-country ski on the Slocan Valley Rail Trail, and is fond of hiking area trails and paddling slowly up Slocan Lake or the Slocan River in his Old Town Discovery 16 canoe.